Queen Elizabeth II: Great North Run to go ahead as planned

 The run raises millions of pounds for charity and has been held every year since 1981, apart from 2020 when it was cancelled due to the pandemic.

+It comes as a number of the weekend's sporting events have been cancelled, including Premier League, Scottish Premiership fixtures and EFL games, golf, cricket and horse racing.

+Great North Run organisers said: "The event has traditionally been a celebration of the extraordinary achievements of ordinary people.

-Organisers described it as "an opportunity for people to come together and express condolences, while celebrating the life of our extraordinary Queen".
+"This year it will be a opportunity for people to come together and express condolences, while celebrating the life of our extraordinary Queen.

-"Whilst we want runners to enjoy the day, we encourage everyone to be mindful of the very special circumstances in which the event will be taking place."
+"The thousands of runners taking part are expected to raise an estimated £25m in much-needed charitable donations - a fitting tribute to the Queen who lived her life in service to the country and its people.

+"Elements of the runner and spectator experience will be more subdued out of respect to the Royal Family.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.